MoritzM00/kaggle-enefit-competition/README.md

 make activate
 ```

-Note: On Apple Silicon, you need to install `libomp` with `brew install libomp` before running `make setup`.
+Note: On Apple Silicon, you may need to install `libomp` with `brew install libomp` before running `make setup`.
 Otherwise, the lightgbm build will fail.

-### Additional first-time setup

-1. After setting up the environment, commit the `poetry.lock` file to your repository, so that the workflow on github can use it.
-2. Enable [Pre-Commit CI](https://pre-commit.ci/) for your repository.
-3. Enable **Github Pages** for your documentation.
-   To do that, go to the _Settings_ tab of your repository and scroll down to the _GitHub Pages_ section.
-   For the _Source_ option, select _GitHub Action_.
-Done!

 ### Install new packages